error404-sp/error404-sp/README.md

 * I :heart: making CSS art and Graphic Designing.
 * I have commited to the ***100 Days of code***
-* It's my Day :eight::zero: today
+* It's my Day :eight::one: today
 ## Here are my tools
 `HTML`
 `CSS`